 (only for key comparisons): prepare Degree of Equivalence (DoE) tables (spreadsheet) and graphs in KCDB format;

-submit the PDF Final Report (and for key comparisons the DoE tables, graphs) to KCDB coordinator and CCL Executive Secretary;
+submit the PDF Final Report (and for key comparisons the DoE tables, graphs) directly to the KCDB via the KCDB web platform tab ‘FINAL REPORT’.

-inform WG-MRA and sWG-KC chairs of submission to KCDB.
+The KCDB web platform will then automatically notify the TC chairs, WG chairs, CCL Executive Secretary and KCDB office.

 DoE tables and graph templates can be obtained from the KCDB coordinator or previous comparison pilots.
 The KCDB coordinator will normally supply the template when the Final Report is submitted.